Monday, 28 April 2014

 Graves which are situated on the site of the burial of a casualty, such as Commonwealth War Graves, are not War Memorials, however the Barnsley War Memorials Project is also collecting their details for inclusion in the Barnsley Roll of Honour.

-There are 20 CWGC graves in Monk Bretton Cemetery.
+There are 21 CWGC graves in Monk Bretton Cemetery.
+We are currently preparing a page with photos and links for these burials.

 Barnsley Family History Society started transcribing the memorial inscriptions in Monk Bretton cemetery a few years ago however they have not published them all yet.
 A computer disk of inscriptions and memorials in the churchyard and church is available to buy.
 They should be able to provide information on the memorials in the cemetery by request to their Searches Officer.
 We are grateful to the Barnsley Family History Society for providing a list of the memorial gravestones and their inscriptions for this cemetery.